abhinavavvaru-code/Crown-Card/README.md

-Crown-card
+Crown card

-Data infrastructure and financial modeling backend for **Crown**, a student credit card startup that partnered with a bank issuer and ran a 50-user beta at Columbia University.
+Data infrastructure and financial modeling backend for **Crown**, a student credit card startup that's goal was to partnerwith a bank issuer and ran a 50-user beta at Columbia University.

 Crown's economics in one paragraph: revenue comes from **interchange fees**